TrellixVulnTeam/swahilipython_SCMU/Doc/library/bdb.rst

    .. method:: set_return(frame)

-      Stop when returning from the given frame.
+      Stop when returning kutoka the given frame.

    .. method:: set_until(frame)

-      Stop when the line with the line no greater than the current one is reached or when returning from current frame.
+      Stop when the line with the line no greater than the current one is reached or when returning kutoka current frame.

    .. method:: set_trace([frame])

-      Start debugging from *frame*.
-If *frame* is not specified, debugging starts from caller's frame.
+      Start debugging kutoka *frame*.
+If *frame* is not specified, debugging starts kutoka caller's frame.

    .. method:: set_continue()